 Educators say that deaf children begin to learn only after they grasp a language.
-That language, American Sign Language (ASL), is the focus of Ball State Online’s graduate certificate in ASL and Deaf Culture.
+That language, American Sign Language (ASL), is the focus of Ball State Online’s graduate certificate in ASL and Deaf Studies.

 ASL provides a language base through which deaf children can further grow their cognitive and academic skills and become productive adults.

 Our graduate certificate is an introduction to ASL language and deaf culture.
 Course work prepares you to develop an understanding of how to communicate in ASL and help your students learn the language they will use every day.
 You’ll also learn how to advocate for the needs of deaf individuals and the deaf community.

 - Statistics have shown that ASL (American Sign Language) is the fourth most common language used in the United States, according to The National Institute on Deafness and Other Communication Disorders.

 - ASL (American Sign Language) replaced German in 2013 as the third most studied language among postsecondary institutions in the United States, according to the Modern Language Association of America.

 ASL and Deaf Studies aligns with multiple fields of course work.
 Nurses, social workers, school psychologists, speech and language pathologists or audiologists, and special education teachers counseling students with language limitations are the type of professionals who can benefit from this graduate certificate.